Are you wondering if counselling could be helpful to you and how to choose a counsellor?

 - improve emotional wellbeing and resilience

-It is important you feel comfortable to talk to me so I offer a reduced fee, no obligation, initial session for you to meet me, discuss how counselling may help you and decide if I am the right counsellor for you.
+It is important you feel comfortable to talk to me so an initial session gives you the opportunity to meet me, discuss how counselling may help you and decide if I am the right counsellor for you.

 Please contact me if you have any questions or would like to arrange to meet with me.